Join Us on November 9th

 - 96% of participants are more comfortable discussing suicide with young people

 - 97% of participants recommend this training to family friends and colleagues

 - 30% increase in referrals at Child Guidance Resource Centers.

-Dana Heiman, Interim CEO, was invited to speak about our nationally recognized Youth Mental Health First Aid Program at the 2017 National Council on Behavioral Health’s Annual Conference in Seattle this month.
+Dana Heiman, Senior Vice President, was invited to speak about our nationally recognized Youth Mental Health First Aid Program at the 2017 National Council on Behavioral Health’s Annual Conference in Seattle this month.
 As part of her presentation, our funders contributed their thoughts to a video produced by high school senior Katie Weiser, our former CYI Summer ServiceCorps Intern.
 CHECK IT OUT!

 Training Dates and More Information